efregoso/otxv/README.txt

     the indicators.
 The timeline function is being run from the indicators.created index, a subindex within pulse objects.

     I need to implement IP lookup sooner than expected because IDS hits do not naturally contain any location information on the IP addresses they provide.
 I will have to bundle this information in with the indicator data somehow.
 I am going to make a separate index, called "hits", & play around with that instead.

-   Have written code for "hits" but no new index in Kibana, even though I have hit the same set of exceptions that the pulse index hits, despite still adding pulses.
+    Have written code for "hits" but no new index in Kibana, even though I have hit the same set of exceptions that the pulse index hits despite still adding pulses.
 Have added screenshots of the return error that Kibana gives when trying to access the hit index.

     Have created a pulse index filter in Kibana.
 Added a screenshot to the  folder.
     The index isn't isn't entirely functional yet but it will play a big role in creating a list visualization.

 ------------------------------------------------------------------------------------------